louisgab/RockPaperScissors/README.md

 # RockPaperScissors
-Javascipt implementation of a rock/paper/scissors game
+Minimalistic implementation of a rock/paper/scissors game using html5/css3/javascript and unicode emojis without any dependencies